 ASE will complete the borings described in task 3 as 2-inch diameter groundwater monitoring wells.
-The wells will be constructed with 2-inch diameter, flush-threaded, schedule 40, O.020-inch slotted PVC well screen and blank casing.
-The well casing will be lowered through the augers and #3 Monterey sand will be placed in the annular space between the well casing and the borehole to approximately 2-feet above the screened interval.
-Approximately 1-foot of bentonite pellets will be placed on top of the sand pack and hydrated with deionized water.
+The wells will be constructed with 2-inch diameter, flush-threaded, schedule 40, 0.020-inch slotted PVC well screen and blank casing.
+The well casing will be lowered through the augers and #3 Monterey sand will be placed in the annular space between the well casing and the borehole to approximately 1.5-feet above the screened interval.
+Approximately 0.5-foot of bentonite pellets will be placed on top of the sand pack and hydrated with deionized water.
 This bentonite layer will prevent the cement sanitary seal from infiltrating into the sand pack.
 Cement mixed with 3 to 5 percent bentonite powder by volume will be used to fill the annular space between the bentonite layer and the surface to prevent surface water from infiltrating into the well.
-The well head will be protected by a locking well plug and an at-grade, traffic-rated well box (See Figure 3 - Typical Monitoring Well).
+The well head will be protected by a locking well plug and an at-grade, traffic-rated well box (See Figure 4 - Typical Monitoring Well).

 The well will be screened to monitor the first water-bearing zone encountered.
-Wells will typically be screened with 5-feet of screen above the water table and 10 to 15-feet of screen below the water table.
+Wells are typically screened with 5-feet of screen above the water table and 10 to 15-feet of screen below the water table.
+However, since ASE anticipates groundwater to be encountered at a very shallow depth beneath the site, less vadose zone will be screened than usual to allow for a reasonable sanitary seal to be installed.
+ASE anticipates that the wells will be screened between 4-feet bgs and 19-feet bgs.